You are not the problem.

 I founded Kim Fischer Collective because the same problem kept showing up everywhere I went.
 Smart people doing important work, explaining it in ways no one outside the room could follow.

-I help fix that.
+I enjoy being able to help you fix that.